GLAM datasets

 • This process is only applied to the last three versions.

-• The partitions expire in 7 days.
+• The table is partitioned by submission_date.
+The partitions expire in 7 days.

 client_scalar_probe_counts